hglattergotz/json_api_40_min/json_api_topconf_2016_01.md

 ```

 ^
-- Paraphrase the language analogy
+- Paraphrase language analogy
-- Giving talk in English, that is not native language of most
+- Giving talk in English ...
-- Of course you cannot change how 3rd party provider make APIs
+- cannot change how 3rd party
-- But you can at least build your own according to a standard
+- But apply to your own

 ---

 ## _I don't need a standard,<br>_ I have my own thing_**!**_

 ^
-- Talk about mini decisions and bike shedding
+- examples lead up to bikeshedding
+- you spend lots of mental energy on trivial details

 ---

 # _**bikeshedding**_

 ^
-- So you will spend a lot of mental energy on these trivial details
 - My argument is that something like JSON-API can settle disputes and probably has better solutions than you have come up with.

 ---